HighwayChile/Final_Assignment_CS260/README.md

 My driver.cpp file works, but it is not a realistic driver of my program.
 If you want to compile and run something, your best bet is to compile and run test_function.cpp.
-This function shows a realistic set of manipulations to the graph.
+This function shows a realistic set of manipulations to the graphs.

+I also noticed that I found myself putting off applying the algorithms, and instead I would create more functions to manipulate the graph or call for more information.
+I was trying to lay the groundworks for an interactive program, but I think I took it too far.
+Now I am scrambling to implement the algorithms properly.

 Thank you